BMO Vancouver Marathon

 Additional Event Cancellation FAQS

-The decision to cancel this year’s event was made in response to COVID-19 concerns, and the current directive from the British Columbia Provincial health officer to ban all mass gatherings.
-Postponing the event does not address the unknowns around when COVID-19 concerns may be resolved.
+The decision to cancel the 2020 event was made in response to COVID-19 concerns, and the current directive from the British Columbia Provincial health officer to ban all mass gatherings.
+Postponing the event did not address the unknowns around when COVID-19 concerns may be resolved.
 The non-profit Vancouver International Marathon Society is led by a volunteer Board of Directors who are all runners, and is supported by nearly 4,000 volunteers.
-As a passionate run community, we all share in your disappointment of not hosting Vancouver’s only Marathon event this year.
-We have collaborated to present alternative solutions that we feel are fair overall.
+As a passionate run community, we all share in your disappointment of not hosting Vancouver’s only Marathon event in 2020.
+We collaborated to present alternative solutions that we feel are fair overall.
 Thank you for your support and understanding given the unfortunate circumstances.

-Why are these options better than the initial offer?
+Why were the new options better than the initial offer?

 Vancouver’s only Marathon event relies on registration and sponsorship funds and is operated and managed by the local non-profit RUNVAN®.
-While the majority of funds dedicated to the cost of running the event had already been allocated, we kindly requested you to be patient as we continued to work through the fall-out of this unprecedented situation and continued to tabulate all of the associated costs.
-Thanks to our sponsors and suppliers, who were generous with contracts despite the event’s cancellation, we are able to share these better deferral options directly with you.
+While the majority of funds dedicated to the cost of running the 2020 event had already been allocated, we kindly requested you to be patient as we continued to work through the fall-out of this unprecedented situation and continued to tabulate all of the associated costs.
+Thanks to our sponsors and suppliers, who were generous with contracts despite the event’s cancellation, we are able to share better deferral options directly with you, and have since extended the deferral discount an extra year.

 Why can’t you just refund my registration?

 Entry fees are non-refundable as per race policies agreed to upon registration.
 While it would be ideal to offer refunds during this difficult time, our non-profit would not be able to financially sustain refunds given the majority of the budget has already been allocated.
 In other words, funds have been spent per traditional ordering timelines and can’t simply be returned without causing serious cash-flow concerns that may jeopardize the overall sustainability of this long-standing community event.
-RUNVAN® has instead redirected all savings from this year’s event cancellation back to registered runners through future race offerings that we hope you’ll find fair overall.
+RUNVAN® has instead redirected all savings from the 2020 event cancellation back to registered 2020 runners through future race offerings.
 As a non-profit, RUNVAN® is still forecasting to operate at a financial loss in the short-term.

 Where was the money spent?

 The majority of the event’s initial budget was already committed to prior to the event’s cancellation.
-RUNVAN® invests in a marketing campaign that helps to attract runners from 65+ countries, plus makes large advance purchases.
+RUNVAN® invests in a marketing campaign that helps to attract runners from 65+ countries, has fixed operational costs, plus makes large advance purchases.
 Since that product was ordered months in advance of the event cancellation, refunds on products like the 2020 tech shirts and medals are unavailable.
-Our goal is to still offer in-person Package Pickup for local residents when it is safe to do so, so you may still collect those commemorative rewards.
-For non-local residents and those unable to make an in-person pickup, we’ll look to mail your rewards.
-Details will be confirmed with all runners who opt-in to the Virtual Race above.
-Thank you for understanding.
+Many supplier deposits were also non-refundable.
+The event still offered in-person Package Pickup for local residents when it was safe to do so, allowing runners to still collect those commemorative rewards.
+For non-local residents and those unable to make an in-person pickup, rewards were mailed at no additional cost to participants.
+If you didn’t receive your race kit, please feel free to still contact us: [email protected] Thank you for understanding.

 What is COVID-19?